 – Atul Gawande, The Checklist Manifesto

 By removing unnecessary mistakes, you improve the outcome without increasing your skills!
-However, we can argue you increase your skills if you avoid cognitive mistakes, which is a skill few master.
+However, we can argue that you increase your skills if you avoid cognitive mistakes, a skill few master.

 Stay within your circle of competence

 Before understanding the concept, the circle of competence is a part of your checklist and an early part of that, specifically in investing.
 The concept is quite old and religiously followed by many investors.
 Warren Buffet popularised it through his Berkshire Hathaway letter to shareholders.

 Warren Buffett invests within his circle of competence.
 Again, staying within your circle of competence makes you remove errors and mistakes.
 You should always aim to widen your circle of competence, but don’t get stubborn if it doesn’t work.
 If it doesn’t work, retreat to your circle.

 The concept quickly caught wind, and the question came- what is the circle of competence and why is it important in investing.

 Understanding the circle of competence

 In layman’s terms, this concept advises that one should only invest in businesses that they properly understand.
 The concept targets a very simple question- can you do something that you know nothing about?
 And even if you do, the risk of making costly mistakes becomes extremely high as compared to when you actually know what you are doing.

 For instance, the owner of a restaurant would hold significant knowledge about the restaurant’s economy, including the workings of its business model, how to expand the restaurant with the required capital, revenue generation process and time, etc. So since this owner has extensive knowledge of this business, he would have a better chance of succeeding if he invested in other restaurant chains or businesses like Domino’s, Pizza Hut, Taco Bell, etc., instead of heading towards IT industries that he probably knows nothing about.